anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

  - Access control must be integrated existing identity and authentication platform like SAML, AD, etc

 ##  6.5 Use Namespaces to Establish Security Boundaries
+Namespaces in Kubernetes is the first level of isolation between components.
+It is easier to apply security controls (Network Policies, Pod policies, etc) to diffferent types of workloads when deployed in seperate namespaaces.

 ##  6.6 Seperate Sensitvive Workload
+To limit the potential impact of a compromise, it is best to run sensitive workloads on a dedicated set of machines.
+This approach reduces the risk of a sensitive application being accessed through a less-secure application that shares a container runtime or host.

+- The seperation can achieved by using node pools and Kubernetes namespaces.

 ##  6.7 Create and Define Network Policies

 ##  6.8 Run latest Version
+As new security features and patches are added in every quarterly update, it is important to take advantage of these fixes and patches.
+- It is recommended to run the latest release with its most recent patches.
 ##  6.9 Secure Platform Metadata
+Kubernetes metadata contain sensitive information including kubelet admin credentials.
+It is recommended to secure them using encryption to avoid this being stolen and use to for escalated privileges in the the cluster.

+- Limit discovery by restricting services and users that can access cluster managment metadata on configuration, container application, and nodes
+- Ensure all metadata  information are encryption and network access must run over TLS connections
 ##  6.10    Enable Logging and Monitoring
+Logging, monitoring, alerting and log aggregation are essential for Kubernetes.
+Audit logs must be enabled and monitored for anomalous or unwanted API calls, especially any authorisation failure.

 ##  6.11  Run-Time Security